Hendrixo77/coin-generator/README.md

-credits for: tools, Kira and gabbi
+credits for: tools, Kira, dream and gabbi